codehub-learn/development-environment-setup/java_spring_&_react_&_postgresql.md

-# Hardware and software requirements for Java & Spring framework development, React and PostgresSQL on Docker
+# Hardware and software requirements for Java & Spring framework development, React and PostgreSQL on Docker
 &nbsp;
 &nbsp;